KoketsoL/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This is a script that counts the number of directories and sub-directories in thecurrent directory\
 This is a script that displays the 10 newest files in the current directory\
 This is a script that takes a list of words as input and prints only words that appear exactly once\
+Display lines containing the pattern “root” from the file /etc/passwd\